 All Hubs created after March 2020 are V2 Hubs, which include the above features.
 These features are built in and don’t require any set up from you.

 Note: Some Hubs created before March 2020 may be V1 Hubs.
-All Hubs will be transitioned to V2 Hubs shortly.
-If this affects you, Uberflip will be in contact soon to discuss the upgrade.
+As we continue to make upgrades, all Hubs will be transitioned to V2 Hubs in the not-so-distant future.

-To learn more about phased transition to get all Hubs on the new front-end (V2), check out Uberflip Front End V1 vs. V2 explained.
+To learn more about Front End V2, check out Uberflip Front End V1 vs. V2 explained.

 What can I do to keep my Hub accessible?